Lobelia(Lobelia inflata)

 Plant to VInegar Ratio: 1:5

 To make your Acetum extract, place 150 grams of dried plant material into a quart mason jar.
 Now pour in 750 ml of white vinegar.
+Next pour the contents of the jar into a blender and blend until all of the plant material is thoroughly chopped into fine pieces and incorporated into the menstrum.
+This will increase the surface area and provide better leaching of the plant constituents.
+As a matter of fact, this method works so well that, if necessary, the vinegar extract can be used in as little as 7 days.
+Now pour the contents of the blender back into the jar, being careful to scrape every last bit of goodness from the blender.
 Place a lid on the mason jar, shake it well, and place the jar in a dark cupboard.
 Once a day for the first 7 days, take the jar out of the cupboard and shake it well.
 Place the jar back into the cupboard, and leave it soak for another 3 weeks.
 After the Extract has soaked for 30 days, remove it from the cupboard and strain out the spent plant material.
 Your Acetum extract will remain viable for 2-3 years.

 Dosage: 10-20 drops as needed